Painted Cup Moth

 The adults are dimorphic.
 The female has brown wings, with a pale edge, and a wingspan of 5 cms.
 She has a stout body covered with orange scales.

 The males have transparent wings with a bluish tinge.
 They have hairs all over the body, which are orange on the back, and white underneath, on the legs, and on the tip of the abdomen.
-The moths have a wingspan of about 2 cms.
+The moths of both sexes have a wingspan of about 2 cms.

 Further reading :